jaakkju/facebook-open-academy/README.md

 ## Acknowledgements ##

-If you encounter following error, remove **cert-fi_data** folder and run the application again.
+If you encounter following error: remove **cert-fi_data** folder and run the application again.
 This is an error with used AdmZip module.

 throw Utils.Errors.INVALID_FORMAT;